professorkataa/ics344-project/README.md

-these are the scripts codes that used for project ics344 for team 46
+these are script codes that used for project ics344 for team 46